Black Paris Cultural Tours

 But the post-WWII writers weren’t the first to take advantage of France’s creed of freedom, equality and brotherhood.
 Anna Julia Cooper earned her PhD at the Sorbonne in 1925 at the age of 67.
 Across town, near the Champs-Elysees, W.E.B.
 DuBois, founder of the NAACP (National Assn for the Advancement of Colored People), created a groundbreaking exhibition for the 1900 World’s Fair held at the Petit Palais museum.
 His goal was to correct the stereotype that all American Blacks still lived in post-slavery poverty.
 The resulting exhibition of photographs showed off a thriving Black middle and upper class and won a gold medal.

 Paris was the center of the art universe at the turn of the 20th century.
 Students of all nationalities flocked to the new art schools that took the overflow from the University of Paris’ Faculty of Fine Arts in St.Germain-des-Pres behind the Louvre.
 This arts district was home and studio for several African- American artists also seeking to infuse their work with the European sensibility.
 One such was Philadelphian Henry Ossawa Tanner on Rue de Seine.
-Tanner may have gotten thrown out of art school in his native U.S. because of his race but in Paris, his prize-winning painting ‘The Rising of Lazarus’ became a beacon of exceptional talent as it adorned the hallowed walls of the Louvre in the early 1900s.
+Tanner may have had to bear public humiliation at art school in his native U.S. because of his race but in Paris, his prize-winning painting ‘The Rising of Lazarus’ became a beacon of exceptional talent as it adorned the hallowed walls of the Louvre in the early 1900s.
 Dozens of young African-American artists such as Palmer Hayden, Archibald Motely, Meta Vaux Warrick and Hale Woodruff tapped on his door for advice during the 1920s and 30s.

 While browsing the eclectic galleries that line Rue de Seine, stop for refreshment or a traditional meal at La Palette on the corner of Rue Jacques Caillot.
 Regulars James Baldwin and painter Beauford Delaney also gazed at the same time-warp dark interior, brightened by dozens of original paintings hanging from the mahogany walls.